albertowd/live-telemetry/README.md

 Every element is laid out around a central tire silhouette and mirrored on the left/right windows.
 Per-frame values are computed in `lib/lt_wheel_info.py:Data.update` and rendered by the matching subclass in `lib/lt_components.py`.
 Per-car limits (ideal pressure, thermal curves, suspension max, ABS slip target, …) come from the car's `data.acd` (or unpacked `data/` folder) at construction time — no value is "hardcoded per car".

+The tire, suspension and height widgets are drawn as GL primitives — no PNG textures.
+The tire silhouette, IMO temperature grid, dirt bar, contact-patch bars and per-zone temperature readouts share a common pivot and rotate together under camber.

 * **Suspension height (mm).** AC's shared memory only exposes one ride-height per axle (`physics.rideHeight[0]` for front, `[1]` for rear), so per-wheel height is reconstructed by subtracting half the difference between this wheel's suspension travel and the opposite-side wheel's.
-The textured background flashes red for `WARNING_TIME_S = 0.5 s` whenever the value drops below 0.02 mm — i.e. the chassis is scraping the surface.
+Bars + arrows + readout flash red for `WARNING_TIME_S = 0.5 s` whenever the value drops below 0.02 mm — i.e. the chassis is scraping the surface.

 * **Suspension travel (%).** Bar uses `acsys.CS.SuspensionTravel` (the Python API value) instead of `physics.suspensionTravel`, because the shared-memory field is broken on several mods — the original 1.6.0 changelog and the comment in `Data.update` document a specific case where shared memory reported >100% travel while the API reported ~55%.
 When the car has no `suspensionMaxTravel` (some mods, e.g. Kunos Alfa 155), the max is computed dynamically from the running observed maximum and the bar turns blue to indicate "max is an estimate".
 The displayed colour is the *worst* of the last 60 frames, so a single-frame compression spike won't make the indicator flicker — but the CSV log records every frame untouched.
   * <span style="color:white">white</span> — 10%–90%